kennyfraser/wp-sync-test/_pages/dcos-1-6.md

 *   Issue with graphs showing NaN is fixed.
 *   Issue with no stroke on graphs when at 0% is fixed.

+# DCOS Command Line Interface (CLI)

+Added support for authentication against DCOS access control service.

+# DCOS access control service

+*   Provides an HTTP API for managing users, groups, and access control lists.
+*   Provides an interface for authentication and authorization.
+*   Uses a highly available persistence layer.
+*   Provides a login endpoint that allows for authentication against a DCOS-internal set of users or against a remote directory service via LDAP 3 (RFC 4510).

 # DCOS Marathon Upgrade

 DCOS 1.6 now includes Marathon 0.15.1 with many UI enhancements.